 Our Human Resources team has prepared a guide on how to put absence related to coronavirus into iTrent.

-If you are at high risk (clinically extremely vulnerable), you are advised to follow the Government and PHE guidance on ‘shielding’.
-This can be found on the Government website.
+If you are at high risk (clinically extremely vulnerable), you can follow Leeds City Council's advice on shielding.

 As long are you are healthy you should work from home if your job enables you to do so.